pirminpfammatter/website/content/event/example/index.md

   postcode: '8050'
   country: Switzerland

-summary: A talk on the intergenerational relationships of second-generation immigrants by Beate Schwarz and Pirmin Pfammatter
+summary: A talk by Beate Schwarz and Pirmin Pfammatter
 abstract: "This talk by Beate Schwarz and Pirmin Pfammatter addressed the intergenerational relations of adult second-generation immigrants.
 Switzerland has a long, thought partially ambivalent relationship with their immigrant groups.
 This talk adresses the role of orientation toward the heritage and the host culture in subjective well-being and the role of experienced conflicts in the relationship toward parents in the explanation of support, that adult immigrants give to their parents"